Skip to main content

 Severity

-Related to Cases and reflects the level of urgency for a case.
+(Cases) Reflects the level of urgency for a Case.
 These correspond to the OCSF schema event severity identifier.

-Service Level Agreement is the duration in which a case should be resolved.
+The duration in which a Case should be resolved.

 State